dotnet/docfx/Documentation/tutorial/Build your own type of documentation with custom plug-in.md

 ### The responsibility of build step

-* Reconstruction documents via `Prebuild` method, e.g.: remove some document by certain rule.
+* Reconstruct documents via `Prebuild` method, e.g.: remove some document by certain rule.
 * Transform document content via `Build` method, e.g.: transform rtf content to html content.
-* Transform more content which require all document done via `PostBuild` method, e.g.: abstract title in other document.
+* Transform more content which require all document done via `PostBuild` method, e.g.: extract link text from the title of another document.

 * About build order:
   1. For all documents in one processor always `Prebuild` -> `Build` -> `Postbuild`.